What holidays will the libraries be closed?

 Most books, CDs, and other items may be renewed up to two times, provided there are no requests for them.
 (Books labelled “Books to Go” cannot be renewed.)
 You can use any of the following ways to renew your materials:

-Can I pay my fees with a credit or debit card?
+Can I pay my fees with a credit card?

 I’ve lost an item that I borrowed!
 How much do I have to pay?

 The fee for lost items is the replacement cost of the item.
 If you find a lost item after this fee is assessed, the replacement price can be removed, but there will still be overdue fees (up to the maximum fee per item).